inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 2048)[```none
-Though frame o mind feels light emit, the light that shone faded away, like time an space had swapped units an forward is the only way.
+Though frame o mind feels light emit, the light that shone faded away, like time an space hae swapped units an forward is the only way.
-Wi movement somewhat polarised a moments hesitation curbed, the space-filling comes organised once through entrance that I disturbed.
+Wi movement somewhat polarised my moments hesitation's curbed, an space-fillings are organised inside entrance that I disturbed.
-A hyper-void inflates in here, vectorless fae circumvention, circle spun in rotating sphere's base dimension o distension.
+A contravoid inflates in here, wi turn negating contention, o circle in rotating sphere's base dimension in distension.
-Metal arms start up unreeled
+Metal arms start up unreeled,
-like plans construct in waved-actor, follows differential field then falls like chaos attractor.
+the pylons construct wave vectors, tae follow differential field in swell o chaos attractors.
 Hopeless anthropocentrism
 couldnae define the limbic glade.
 It was fae budding phantasm,
 an nae fae us, were makings made.
-Let automated center pry,
-if something's wrong, it must be me.
-My common sense can often lie, subjective in ontology.
-Dismayed, returned in suit o years, exhile provided nae pardon,
+If I'm again a random born
+experiment tae foreign aim,
+How could I fulfil honours sworn when naething else hae stayed the same?
+On stilted towering arrears,
+compiled as exile's nae pardon,
 I tumble doon in built-up tiers, tae do what guilt hae long called on, wi tacit trust fae bugless chips,